izot/smartserver-iot/README.md

 # smartserver-iot
-Resources and examples for EnOcean's SmartServer IoT Edge Server.
+Resources and examples for EnOcean's SmartServer IoT Edge Server and SmartServer Software.
 Documentation is available at https://edgedocs.enocean.com.